Fashion Targets Breast Cancer

 We of course like to do things differently, so not only did we create a huge campaign that had retailers, designers and ad space agencies all donating their time for free, but I also brought in the might of the BBC to promote the campaign to our 13 million audience.

-A memorable contribution of mine was a meeting in NY which I had only time for just the journey there and back and the 2 hours it took to argue our case for changing colours every year.
+A memorable time... we were shaping how the campaign should be run and one sticking point was the US decision to keep the launch colours the same.
+NO this would not work for Londoners so I raced over the pond for meeting in NY which I had only time for just the journey there and back and the 2 hours it took to argue our case for changing colours every year.
 THIS IS FASHION FOR GOD SAKE!
 Britain leads the way with creative initiative.

 The campaign is still going now and after all these years.
 I'm happy to say I am still co-chair with my mate Amanda Wakeley .
 I'm very proud of the fact that our efforts helped build and maintain Britain's first dedicated research centre staffed by world class experts...as you might expect!

+We've come a long way.
 For our 20th Birthday Celebrations (April 2016) the campaign is stronger than ever.
-Mario Testino photographs Kate Moss and Naomi Campbell - 43 and 45 who were our original launch models.
+Mario Testino photographs Kate Moss and Naomi Campbell - 43 and 45 who were our original launch models and Amanda Wakeley and I put on our glad rags for a big party.